Ruth Oshikanlu

-Ruth Oshikanlu FRCN, MBE (born 1973) is a nurse, midwife and health visitor, best known as a social entrepreneur.
+Ruth Oshikanlu FRCN, MBE (born 1973) is a Nigerian nurse, midwife and health visitor, best known as a social entrepreneur.

 Oshikanlu was born in 1973 in Lagos, Nigeria.
 She attended Queen's College, Lagos before relocating to the United Kingdom at the age of 17.
 She initially completed a diploma in computing and electronics, before her career in nursing, midwifery and health visiting.

 Education

 From 1993 to 1996 Oshikanlu trained as a nurse at King's College London, registering as a nurse in 1996.
 Also at Kings she completed the Leading, Managing and Developing Nursing course incorporating ENB 998 in 1997, and the Care Provision for People Affected by HIV (ENB 934) in 2001.

 In 2004 Oshikanlu completed the Diploma in Tropical Nursing at The London School of Hygiene and Tropical Medicine.
 In 2006 she completed the Community Practitioner Nurse Prescriber at London South Bank University.
 And in 2012 she completed the Nurse First Programme - Postgraduate Diploma in Social Innovation at Buckinghamshire New University.